MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/4-issue-diagnosis.md

 ## Video: Issue Diagnosis

-The following video provides an overview of how to diagnosis issues in Azure Private 5G Core
+The following video provides an overview of how to diagnose issues in Azure Private 5G Core:

 > [!VIDEO 9c711355-a0a0-460a-b9e9-28ceee39d603]